Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 they don't store values sequentially in memory.

 ## Binary search trees
+You can find the code for hash maps in `avl_tree.rb` and the corresponding spec file.
+AVL trees are a type of binary search tree that is _self-balancing_.

-Self-balancing binary search trees perform reads, writes, and deletes in O(log n) in the average case *and* in the worst case.
-So if avoiding slow operations in imperative you may want a tree, despite its slower average operation time.
+Self-balancing binary search trees perform reads, writes, and deletes in O(log n) _in the worst case_.
+So if avoiding slow operations is imperative to your application then  you may want a tree rather than a hash map, despite the tree's slower average operation time.

-Further, trees order nodes as they are inserted, so you easily can traverse the entire tree in sorted order in log n time.
+Further, trees order nodes as they are inserted, so you easily can traverse the entire tree in sorted order in log(n) time.

 But wait, what's a binary search tree, and why does it need to be self-balancing?
 Whatever that means.

+### Binary search
 You may already be familiar with the binary search algorithm.
 It's simple but powerful.
 If you have some set of data in sorted order you can use binary search for a given value in log(n) time.
 To put that in perspective log base 2 of 1,000,000 is roughly 20.
-So that's 20 operations to find a particular value in a data set of one million entries.
+So that's _at most_ 20 operations to find a particular value in a data set of one million entries.
 Noice!

 Binary search starts at the middle value (the halfway point of the sorted data) and compares the value it finds there to the one it's looking for.
 If it doesn't